 As Engineer I installed WordPress many times, facing issues such as performance and security.
-When you host WordPress by your own, security is a headache because it’s a super known tool with lots of exploits so you receive strange HTTP requests all the time, trying take advantage of some vulnerability.
+When you host WordPress on your own, security is a headache because it’s a super known tool with lots of exploits so you receive strange HTTP requests all the time, trying to take advantage of some vulnerability.

 To delegate is something you learn over the time and to host the things you build is maybe the first thing you should think to delegate.

 WordPress.com offers the possibility to host your instance and depending on your business you have different plans that give you more or less flexibility.
 I will describe 5 reasons that I consider when I need to implement a CMS (Content Management System) solution.

 One of the first questions many people (including myself) asks is “who is using it?”
 And the answer is a lot of people!
 That means that many sites you visit on a daily basis use WordPress